FabianPlum/MoCapReader/README.md

 <img src=images/9.JPG width="600">

-Now, create additional bones from the base of the original bone in the armature to connect to the remaining empty objects.
+Now, create additional bones from the base of the original bone in the Armature to connect to the remaining empty objects.
 Select the **base** of the bone and press **E** to extrude another bone.
 Move its tip to the desired empty and confirm your choice with the **left mouse button** again.

 <img src=images/10.JPG width="600">

 Switch back to **Object Mode** by selecting it from the top left drop-down menu.
-Now we parent the created armature to the empty located at its base.
+Now we parent the created Armature to the empty located at its base.
 It is essential to follow the order of these steps to arrive at the desired hierarchy.

-1. **Left click** the armature
+1. **Left click** the Armature
 2. Hold **shift** and **Left click** the empty at the base
 3. Press **ctrl + P** and **Set parent to Object**